dib-lab/eel-pond/0-install-ucd-farm-cluster.rst

    0Hour_ATCACG_L002_R1_001.fastq.gz

-If you would like to analyze the entire `Tulin et al. (2013) <http://evodevojournal.biomedcentral.com/articles/10.1186/2041-9139-4-16>`__ data set (not just subset), the files are located here:
+To analyze the entire `Tulin et al. (2013) <http://evodevojournal.biomedcentral.com/articles/10.1186/2041-9139-4-16>`__ data set (if you're feeling ambitious), the files are located in my home directory on the farm cluster here:

 ::